Why

 "Far too many international students come to the United States and return home never having been invited into an American's home.
 This is truly a tragic and a terrible loss for God's kingdom purposes."
 Rick Wood, Editor, Mission Frontiers (2016)

-International students who do come to faith during their studies overwhelmingly lose connection to their faith after returning home — with no structured discipleship, mentoring, or community to support them.
+International students who do come to faith during their studies overwhelmingly disconnect from church and Christian community after returning home — with no structured discipleship, mentoring, or community to support them.

-- Of IFI's 3,934 students reached, fewer than 14% (549) enter any form of spiritual community, and only 7 complete the intensive ISEED discipleship program annually
+- Of IFI's 3,934 students reached, fewer than 14% (549) enter any form of spiritual community, and only 7 complete an intensive discipleship program annually

-- Students who do come to faith graduate and return home with no structured support
+- Students who do come to faith graduate and return home with no structured support, no returnee community, and into contexts where Christian practice is socially costly

 What Students Say

-Real responses from IFI students and ISEED alumni (names anonymized for students from restricted-access countries).
+Real responses from IFI students and alumni (names anonymized for students from restricted-access countries).

 "Before IFI, I had been in America for two years and never once been invited into an American's home."
 Student from East Asia

-"We welcome international students into genuine friendship with believers, and equip those who encounter faith to become leaders in their home countries."
+"We connect international students with the Church, invite them into genuine friendship with believers, and equip them to return home as influential leaders who integrate faith into their work."

 | Metric | Definition | FY25 Actual | Year 1 Target |